isi-usc-edu/gttf/README.md

 # Graph Traversal with Tensor Functionals (GTTF)

 GTTF is a framework for developing and using scalable graph learning models.

+This is the public version.
+Stay tuned for coming updates!

 ## Usage